szakatsa/Result/README.md

         Exception[] exceptions = result.Exceptions;
         Exception? combinedException = result.Exception;
     }

-The exception property will have null value if there were no exceptions registered, the single exception if only one exception was registered, and an AggregateException containing all other exceptions if there were multiple exceptions registered.
+The Exception property contains:
+- null if no exceptions were registered
+- A single exception if only one was registered
+- An AggregateException if multiple exceptions were registered
 ## License
-The library is licensed under the unlicense license:
+Szakatsa.Result is released under the Unlicense.

+This means:
+- ✅ You can freely use, modify, distribute, or sell the software
+- ❌ No warranties or guarantees are provided
+- 💼 Suitable for both personal and commercial use

 This is free and unencumbered software released into the public domain.